-Designing clothing served an interest that she had since childhood.
-Anna Maria kept her hands in many mediums on a daily basis.
-Her love of fabrics and patterns also spilled onto the canvas.
-In the midst of clothing design and production, she stayed active artistically by exhibiting in galleries regularly.
+Designing clothing for five years served a lifelong interest but Anna Maria kept her hands in many mediums on a daily basis.
+She stayed active artistically by exhibiting in galleries regularly.
 Her paintings, both small and large scale, are a part of hundreds of private and commercial collections.

 There have been varied stops on her path to here, but a common element in all of her work, whether fashion, quilting or fine art, is a passion for the language of color.
-Continuing to realize her point of view in many disciplines, led to a stream of artistic growth.
 Somewhere around 2001, her fascination with taking an idea through all the necessary steps from her sketchbook to a store shelf sparked the momentum to create a brand.
 Anna Maria's fresh perspectives within traditional markets and her vision of being surrounded by the work of her own hands has led her to partnering with more than two dozen manufacturers to design homewares, gift items, and textiles.
-Her focus has intensified in the craft, sewing and quilting community where her creativity was first planted as a girl, and she has authored three sewing books, and publishing a continuing collection of sewing and needlework patterns.
-Her focus has intensified in the craft and creative industry where her heart has always been.
+Her focus has intensified in the craft, sewing and quilting community where her creativity was first planted as a girl, and she has authored three sewing books, and self publishes a continuing collection of sewing, quilting and needlework patterns.

 Anna Maria and her family make their home on a rambling two acres in Nashville, Tennessee.
 She works from a lofty, attic studio filled with fabric, thread, drawings, schemes and the remnants of intermittent playtime with the children.
 She is the mother of seven who range in age from 5 to 26.
 Anna Maria is incredibly thankful to be able to seek out her artistic goals in the presence of her family and is inspired by the spontaneity and tempo of life.